-Jackie Ridley is a doctoral student in FSMLE, currently preparing for her candidacy exam.
-She has a degree in elementary education and TESOL from Penn State University and an MA from Trinity International University.
-Jackie’s research focuses on the language and literacy practices of young refugees, an interest born from her experience as an ESL teacher in Northeast Ohio and overseas in Thai-Burmese refugee camps.
+Jackie Ridley is a doctoral candidate in FSMLE.
+Her research focuses on the language and literacy practices of young refugees, an interest born from her experience as an ESL teacher in Northeast Ohio and overseas in Thai-Burmese refugee camps.
 After she defends her dissertation this summer, Jackie will join Kent State University’s Early Childhood Literacy faculty in August 2020 as an Assistant Professor.

 Afida Safriani is a doctoral candidate in FSMLE.
 She earned her MA in TESOL from the School for International Training (SIT) as a Ford Foundation awardee for the International Fellowship Program (IFP).
 She also received a non-degree diploma in leadership development from Coady International Institute, St. Francis Xavier University in Nova Scotia, Canada.
 Her dissertation research explores language ideologies in second language (L2) teacher education in which she examines how language ideologies mediate L2 teacher learning and development.

 Sirad Shirdon is a doctoral candidate in Language, Education, and Society.
 She earned her Masters in Communication Sciences and Disorders from the MGH Institute of Health Professions and is a Speech-Language pathologist specialized in Pediatrics.
 Her research interests include language socialization, Kindergarten readiness, and education in Somali communities in the Diaspora.